janwilmake/xymake/README.md

 - Make and keep a `free:{status}` in kv
 - Instead, get main speaker tokens + number of comments + estimated tokens for total tokens.

+for now the biggest priority is entire archive for your own threads

+but then also lists, bookmarks, and likes.

 # BACKLOG

 - ❌ Hierarchical file-structure data format (non-flat) - this is too different from this usecase. focus lies on full-context conversations.